uclanlp/awesome-fairness-papers/README.md

 1. [Further Investigation into Reference Bias in Monolingual Evaluation of Machine Translation](https://www.aclweb.org/anthology/D17-1262), Ma, Qingsong  and Graham, Yvette  and Baldwin, Timothy  and Liu, Qun, 2017
 1. [{P}ower{T}ransformer: Unsupervised Controllable Revision for Biased Language Correction](https://www.aclweb.org/anthology/2020.emnlp-main.602), Ma, Xinyao  and Sap, Maarten  and Rashkin, Hannah  and Choi, Yejin, 2020
 1. [Building Better Open-Source Tools to Support Fairness in Automated Scoring](https://www.aclweb.org/anthology/W17-1605), Madnani, Nitin  and Loukina, Anastassia  and von Davier, Alina  and Burstein, Jill  and Cahill, Aoife, 2017
-1. [Black is to Criminal as Caucasian is to Police: Detecting and Removing Multiclass Bias in Word Embeddings](https://www.aclweb.org/anthology/N19-1062), Manzini, Thomas  and Yao Chong, Lim  and Black, Alan W  and Tsvetkov, Yulia, 2019
 1. [The Effect of Bias on an Automatically-built Word Sense Corpus](http://www.lrec-conf.org/proceedings/lrec2004/pdf/648.pdf), Mart{\'\i}nez, David  and Agirre, Eneko, 2004
 1. [On Measuring Social Biases in Sentence Encoders](https://www.aclweb.org/anthology/N19-1063), May, Chandler  and Wang, Alex  and Bordia, Shikha  and Bowman, Samuel R.  and Rudinger, Rachel, 2019
 1. [Equity Beyond Bias in Language Technologies for Education](https://www.aclweb.org/anthology/W19-4446), Mayfield, Elijah  and Madaio, Michael  and Prabhumoye, Shrimai  and Gerritsen, David  and McLaughlin, Brittany  and Dixon-Rom{\'a}n, Ezekiel  and Black, Alan W, 2019